mstrap/friendly-pow/README.md

 First the puzzle buffer is padded with zeroes until it is 128 bytes long.
 Then the goal is to change the last 8 bytes of this buffer (which we will call the `solution`) until the [`blake2b-256`](<https://en.wikipedia.org/wiki/BLAKE_(hash_function)>) hash of this buffer meets this criteria:

 The first 4 bytes of the `blake2b-256` hash are read as a little-endian unsigned 32 bit integer.
-If this integer smaller than the _difficulty threshold_ `T` for the puzzle, the `solution` is **valid**.
+If this integer is smaller than the _difficulty threshold_ `T` for the puzzle, the `solution` is **valid**.

 The only way to solve the puzzle is to exhaustively try different solutions.
 The probability of getting a solution per attempt is given by `T/(2^32-1)` (note the denominator is the maximum uint32 value), the expected number of attempts required is the inverse of that probability.